Janiva Ellis: Artistic practice

-Ellis describes her paintings as “not only an attempt to communicate to nonblack women my experience, but also to call to other black women, ‘Do you feel this, too?’”
-Critics have commended Ellis for the psychoanalytic tension in her paintings.
-Occasionally, the paintings incorporate religious symbology; such as lambs or angels, referencing the canon of religious painting.
+Ellis describes her paintings as, “not only an attempt to communicate to nonblack women my experience, but also to call to other black women, ‘Do you feel this, too?’”
+Critic Rachel Corbett has commended Ellis for the psychoanalytic tension in her paintings, stating "The calm country landscapes in the background of Ellis’s paintings clash with her psychologically tormented subjects, who are often tyrannized by cartoon characters."
+Occasionally, Ellis's paintings incorporate religious symbology; such as lambs or angels, referencing the canon of religious painting.
+In each of her works Ellis continues to share her story incorporating different parts of her self identity.
 In 2017, Ellis presented "Lick Shot" at 47 Canal, her first solo show in New York City.
 In 2018, Ellis participated in the New Museum Triennial - “Songs for Sabotage.”
-Ellis was included in the 2019 Whitney Biennial curated by Rujeko Hockley and Jane Panetta.
+Then in 2019 Ellis was included in the Whitney Biennial curated by Rujeko Hockley and Jane Panetta.
+In the 2025 exhibition "Fear Corroded Ape," her work was presented at Harvard University's Carpenter Center for the Visual Arts.